A love story left untold: Uncovering a father's secret reunites 4 siblings | CBC News

 The discoveries along the way didn't come without heartache.

-Barry Wilson, who is Gaye Wilson's half-brother, didn't want to meet his Canadian relatives — not out of spite but out of concern for their privacy, she said.
+Barry Wilson, who is Gay Wilson's half-brother, didn't want to meet his Canadian relatives — not out of spite but out of concern for their privacy, she said.

 "He still said, 'I lived my whole life without them, I don't want to contact them.'"